PierreZ/fdb-book/src/meet_fdb/01_another_db.md

     dm2 -- which are stored in --> se
 ```

+This design has some great advantages:

+* the storage engine *only need to focus* on storage,
-This design has another side-effect: any components above the storage Engine **has become stateless**
+* any components above the storage Engine **has become stateless**.

-Now let's talk about what we need for the shared storage engine.
+That could work, but if we have put a lot of contraints on the storage engine, let's talk about what we require.

 ## Requirements for such a storage engine